trikit/trikit/README.md

 The suggested approach is to collect parameters into a dictionary, then include the dictionary with the call to the triangle's `cl` method.
-We next demonstrate how to apply the bootstrap chainladder to the raa dataset.
+We next demonstrate how to apply the bootstrap chain ladder to the raa dataset.
 We'll set `sims=2500`, `two_sided=True` and `random_state=516`:

 ```python